 \[\bigcup z=\{x\}\cup\{x,y\}=\{x,y\}\]

-Now, if we define the property
+Now define the property

 \(P(s)\): There exists some \(t\) such that \(z=(s,t)\).

-then we obtain the subset
+Then we obtain the subset

 \[\left\{s\in\bigcup z\mid P(s)\right\}\]

 of the preceding set \(\bigcup z\).
 This set is the singleton \(\{x\}\).
-Defining a property \(Q\) similarly yields the singleton \(\{y\}\).
+If we similarly define the property \(Q\) appropriately, we obtain the singleton \(\{y\}\).

-Definition 7 For the two sets \(\{x\}\) and \(\{y\}\) obtained through the above process, the unique element \(x\) of \(\{x\}\) is called the first component of \(z=(x,y)\), and the unique element \(y\) of \(\{y\}\) is called the second component of \(z=(x,y)\).
-These are denoted respectively as
+Definition 7 For the two sets \(\{x\}\), \(\{y\}\) obtained by the above process, we call the unique element \(x\) of \(\{x\}\) the first component of \(z=(x,y)\), and the unique element \(y\) of \(\{y\}\) the second component of \(z=(x,y)\), and denote them respectively by

 \[x=\pr_1 z,\qquad y=\pr_2 z\]

-Here, \(\pr\) is an abbreviation for projection.
-Meanwhile, we can define the product \(A\times B\) of two sets \(A\) and \(B\) as follows.
+Here \(\pr\) is short for projection.
+Meanwhile, we can define the product \(A\times B\) of two sets \(A\), \(B\) as follows.

-Definition 8 For two sets \(A\) and \(B\), the following set
+Definition 8 For two sets \(A\), \(B\), we call the set

 \[\{z\mid(z=(x,y))\wedge (x\in A)\wedge(y\in B)\}\]

-is called the cartesian product of \(A\) and \(B\), and is simply denoted as \(A\times B\).
+the cartesian product of \(A\) and \(B\), and simply denote it by \(A\times B\).

-Also, similar to Definition 7, the sets \(A\) and \(B\) are called the first and second components of \(A\times B\).
+Also, similarly to Definition 7, we call the sets \(A\) and \(B\) the first and second components of \(A\times B\).

-To determine the conditions under which two product sets \(A\times B\) and \(A'\times B'\) are equal, it suffices to determine when one product set is contained in another.
+To know when two product sets \(A\times B\) and \(A'\times B'\) are equal, it suffices to determine precisely when one product set is contained in the other.

-Proposition 9 For two non-empty sets \(A'\) and \(B'\), $A'\times B'\subseteq A\times B$ and $A'\subseteq A$ and $B'\subseteq B$ are equivalent.
+Proposition 9 For two nonempty sets \(A'\), \(B'\), the statement $A'\times B'\subseteq A\times B$ and the statement $A'\subseteq A$ and $B'\subseteq B$ are equivalent.

 Proof

 First, assume \(A'\times B'\subseteq A\times B\).
-We need to show \(A'\subseteq A\); let any \(a'\in A'\) be given, and we will show that \(a'\in A\).
-Since \(B'\) is not empty, there exists some element \(b'\in B'\).
-Therefore \((a',b')\in A'\times B'\), and since \(A'\times B'\subseteq A\times B\), we have \((a',b')\in A\times B\) and \(a'\in A\).
-The argument for \(B'\subseteq B\) is analogous.
+To show \(A'\subseteq A\), let an arbitrary \(a'\in A'\) be given and show \(a'\in A\).
+Since \(B'\) is nonempty, there exists some element \(b'\in B'\).
+Hence \((a',b')\in A'\times B'\), and since \(A'\times B'\subseteq A\times B\), we have \((a',b')\in A\times B\) and so \(a'\in A\).
+Similarly, \(B'\subseteq B\) can be shown.

-Conversely, assume \(A'\subseteq A\) and \(B'\subseteq B\).
-We need to show that given any \(z'\in A'\times B'\), we have \(z'\in A\times B\).
-Let \(z'=(a',b')\), so \(a'\in A'\) and \(b'\in B'\).
-By assumption, \(a'\) and \(b'\) are also elements of \(A\) and \(B\), hence \((a',b')\in A\times B\).
+Conversely, suppose \(A'\subseteq A\) and \(B'\subseteq B\).
+We must show that for any \(z'\in A'\times B'\), we have \(z'\in A\times B\).
+Let \(z'=(a',b')\).
+That is, \(a'\in A'\), \(b'\in B'\), but by hypothesis \(a'\) and \(b'\) are also elements of \(A\) and \(B\), so \((a,b)\in A\times B\).

-Proposition 10 For two sets \(A\) and \(B\), $A\times B=\emptyset$ and $A=\emptyset$ or $B=\emptyset$ are equivalent.
+Proposition 10 For two sets \(A\), \(B\), the statement $A\times B=\emptyset$ and the statement $A=\emptyset$ or $B=\emptyset$ are equivalent.

 Proof

-First, assume \(A\times B=\emptyset\).
-If both \(A\) and \(B\) are non-empty, we can pick some \(a\in A\) and \(b\in B\), so \((a,b)\in A\times B\), which is a contradiction.
+First suppose \(A\times B=\emptyset\).
+If both \(A\) and \(B\) are nonempty, then we can pick some \(a\in A\) and \(b\in B\), so \((a,b)\in A\times B\), which is a contradiction.

 Conversely, assume \(A\) or \(B\) is empty.
-Again, by contradiction: if \(A\times B\) is non-empty, there exists some element \((a,b)\in A\times B\).
+Once again, if we deny the conclusion and suppose \(A\times B\) is nonempty, then there exists some element \((a,b)\in A\times B\).
 Hence \(a\in A\) and \(b\in B\), which contradicts the assumption that \(A\) or \(B\) is empty.
-This completes the proof.
+Q.E.D.

 References